urbanairship/python-library/docs/automation.rst

 Lookup an Automation
 --------------------
-Lookup an existing automation for this app.
+Lookup an existing automation for a project.
 For more information, see: https://docs.airship.com/api/ua/#operation/api/pipelines/pipeline_id/get

 .. code-block:: python